-At Apple Valley Animal Hospital our orthopedic surgeries are performed by a board-certified orthopedic surgeon putting your pet’s safety, comfort, and results at the forefront of treatment.Request An Appointment
+At Apple Valley Animal Hospital, we refer all veterinary orthopedic surgeries to a board-certified orthopedic surgeon, which puts your pet’s safety, comfort, and results at the forefront of treatment.Request Appointment

 Veterinary orthopedic surgery encompasses surgical procedures, which address the skeletal systems, joints, and the soft tissues which adjoin them like cartilage, ligaments, and muscles.

 Our hospital has advanced diagnostic and imaging tools to help us provide an effective and accurate orthopedic diagnosis.

 All of our orthopedic surgeries are referred to a board-certified orthopedic surgeon, located about an hour from our hospital, so you can rest assured that your pet will receive the highest quality care and expertise.

 The following are some of the most common orthopedic conditions affecting dogs and cats:

 In dogs, like in people, a torn cruciate ligament needs to be surgically repaired to avoid arthritis.
 Many different kinds of procedures may be used to repair this injury, often depending on the size of the dog.

 CCL surgery in dogs may also include techniques aimed at providing stability to the injured joint.